 Friends: If you don't like her friends then you eventually won't like her.
 If you haven't met his friends after you have been together for a few months then you aren't his girlfriend.
 Friends are the people we choose to be around.
 Unlike family that we are forced to hang out with, friends allow us the freedom to be who we really are.
 If your significant other doesn't want you seeing them as they really are or if you've seen them as they really are and you don't like them then that is in fact a red flag waving.

 Scoreboard: Scoreboards are great for contest.
 Relationships are not contest.

 If you or the one you adore has a thing for keeping score then your love will be no more.

 Do you know who said that?
-It was me I am still writing this article the author hasn’t changed just because I used italics.
+It was me I am still writing this article the author hasn't changed just because I used italics.
 It is true.
 If you are in a relationship with someone who can tell you all the things they did for you and when they did them then you are destined to be playing a game the entire life of the relationship.
 One thing I know about games and contest, they all end.
 So will a relationship where there is a scoreboard.
 You should be a team and remember there is no "I" in team but there is "over" in "lover".